-We all know about the church grapevine.
-It's very good in spreading news, but it can be equally as evil when it spreads gossip and rumor.
-David Maas reveals how gossip harms the gossip himself.
+The church grapevine is good at spreading news, but it can be evil when it spreads gossip and rumor.
+Gossip actually harms the gossip himself.
+Here's how.

 During times of unrest and confusion, it is easy to blame others for our problems.
 Yet finger-pointing is contrary to everything God teaches, as it shows a self-exalting, judgmental attitude.
 Now is the time to break this ingrained habit!

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.